-- Connect the trailer kingpin to the tractor fifth wheel.
-For instructions, refer to Fontaine "Fifth Wheel Locking Operation," in this chapter. - After positive lockup of the fifth wheel lock mechanism has been accomplished, release the slide using one of the following methods: - 2.1 For air-operated release models, set the cab-operated control switch (Fig. 10.6) to UNLOCK. - 2.2 For manual release models, lift the slide release pull handle to disengage it from the guide plate.
-Then, pull out the handle (Fig. 10.17) until it is in the unlocked position and can be positioned against the guide plate to hold it out.
-The slide release pull handle will stay in the unlocked position until it is manually disengaged from the guide plate.
+- 1. Connect the trailer kingpin to the tractor fifth wheel.
+For instructions, refer to Fontaine "Fifth Wheel Locking Operation," in this chapter. - After positive lockup of the fifth wheel lock mechanism has been accomplished, release the slide using one of the following methods: - For air-operated release models, set the cab-operated control switch (Fig. 10.18) to UNLOCK.